alptugan/Slidev_Presentations/week02_cod_208/slides.md

 ---

 # Offer
-Complete all of the prompts in Genuary event and receive 50 points from Final Project!
+You can choose to complete all of the prompts in Genuary event as your Final Project!
 Goto [genuary.art](https://genuary.art/prompts) website.

 <Youtube m-auto id='c1BPd8omBro' width='85%' height='85%' />